-Fayetteville is a place that reflects a rich sense of its patriotic culture.
+Fayetteville’s place names reflect a rich sense of its patriotic culture.
 The city itself is named for a famous general of the American Revolution: the Marquis de Lafayette.
 Cumberland County also bears the name of a famous British military man, William Augustus, the Duke of Cumberland.
 William Augustus, a younger son of King George II, was the first to dispatch British soldiers to North America to defend colonies against the French and Indians.

 The Fayetteville community has a longstanding military tradition, from the American Revolution to the men and women serving on Fort Bragg and Pope Field.
 In June 1775, two months after the battles of Lexington and Concord, a gathering of villagers signed a defiant document known as the “Liberty Point Resolves,” a precursor of the Declaration of Independence.
 Also during the Revolutionary War, this area served as a supply point and rendezvous for soldiers on both sides.
 In February 1776, Loyalists rallied in Cross Creek to march south.
 They ended up at Moores Creek Bridge, where Patriots were entrenched and waiting for their arrival.
 From then on, Patriots maintained control of this region.
 Many men from our community believed it was their patriotic duty to serve in the Continental Army.
 A free black man named Isaac Hammond served as a fifer in the 10th NC Regiment of the Continental Line.
 He may have been at Valley Forge in the spring of 1778 with this regiment.
 He was buried with full military honors at the Fayetteville Independent Light Infantry (F.I.L.I.) parade ground on the banks of Cross Creek in Fayetteville.